 Unfortunately, many people find themselves depending on amphetamine drugs after constant use.
 It can become hard to feel “normal” without using these substances.
 As a result, individuals may begin to misuse amphetamine drugs and, eventually, become addicted to them.

 Thankfully, though, professional detox and treatment programs can help people who are struggling with amphetamine addiction!
 Education is one of the first steps toward recovery.
-So, it may help to learn more about amphetamine use and abuse as you begin your journey to a new life.
+So, it may help to learn more about amphetamine use and dependency as you begin your journey to a new life.

 How Amphetamine Addiction Develops